UPB-Graphics/gfx-framework/README.md

 -   GCC 8 (Linux)
 -   clang 10 (macOS)

-Basically, it works with the major compilers.
 In any case, it is ***strongly*** recommended to build the code with the most recent available versions.
 Older compiler versions may not fully respect the C++11 standard and may have various bugs.

 ### Check your graphics capabilities